koendv/paste_dispenser/README.md

 The OLED display is a generic OLED module 0.91" diagonal, 128x32 pixel, I2C, SSD1306, as found on ebay, aliexpress and [others](https://www.google.com/search?q=OLED+module+0.91%22+128x32+I2C+SSD1306+price).
 Before buying, check the module has a 4-pin connection - GND, VCC, SDA, SCK - and uses a SSD1306 controller.
 The display *ought* not to touch any of the components below, but I put a bit of Kaptan tape on the back of the display, just to make sure.

-The board also has a LED which blinks faster when the motor runs faster.
+The OLED display is optional.
+If you choose not to install the OLED display you can still check stepper speed on the serial console.

 ## Menu

 There is a settings menu on the serial port.
-Access the menu using a vt100 ansi terminal emulation, e.g. [PuTTY](https://putty.org/) on Windows, or minicom on Linux.
+Access the menu using a vt100 ansi terminal emulation, e.g. [PuTTY](https://putty.org/) on Windows, or *minicom* on Linux.
 On Android, use an USB OTG adapter and *Serial USB Terminal*.
-The settings menu allows you to configure the solder paste dispenser.
+The settings menu allows you to configure forward and backward speed, pullback, and microstepping, and to store and recall these settings from non-volatile memory.
 The menu looks like this:

 	[f] Forward speed 125 steps/sec
 	[s] Forward steps 0 steps